DanOlinski/schedulerApp/README.md

 # Scheduler App
-  Scheduler app presents a list of week days(excludes weekends).
+  Scheduler app is a fullstack application, it presents a list of week days(excludes weekends).
 For each day there are slots where a user can book an appointment(provided the slot is available), the user types in their name and selects one of the available interviewers.
 Any created appointment can be edited or deleted.

 ## Setup
   1. Clone this repository onto your local device.